For many people the most pleasurable aspect of Paraguay is it’s countryside. Living there can be a very enjoyable thing to do.

 That nature must be considered as part of the countryside.
 It is packed with life.
 This includes insects and spiders of all shapes and sizes as well and larger creatures such lizards and snakes.
 So if you do have an issue with bugs the Paraguayan countryside might be a challenge for you.

-Alternatively though there are also many colourful and exotic birds to be seen every day.
+On the more relaxing side there are also many colourful and exotic birds to be seen every day.

-As I hope you have seen in this brief overview the Paraguayan countryside has a lot to offer anyone of the right frame of mind.
+As I hope you have seen from this brief overview the Paraguayan countryside has a lot to offer anyone of the right frame of mind.
 Someone who wishes for a new life somewhere more peaceful, or as they say in Paraguay “tranquillo”.

 If you would like to discover more please do contact me either by leaving a message below, or through the Contacts page on the website.